thegworld/gtx-browser/docs/installation_at_vmware.md

-# How to install Chromium OS on VMWare
+# How to install GTx Browser OS on VMWare

 ## Download